tact-lang/pitaya/docs/SPECIFICATION.md

 rm -rf /tmp/orchestrator/${run_id}/k_${KHASH}
 ```

 This ensures the runner log contains the workspace path for audit trails before it's deleted.
-Public events in `events.jsonl` do not include host workspace paths to avoid leaking host paths; if a strategy needs provenance, prefer sidecar metadata (results directory) or git notes rather than adding host paths to public events.
+Public events in `events.jsonl` do not include host workspace paths to avoid leaking host paths; when provenance is needed, write sidecar metadata (results directory) or attach git notes rather than adding host paths to public events.
 On success, the workspace path is only valid until the completion event is emitted; callers must not rely on it afterward.

 **Isolation Properties**: